 Bamboo Fly Rod Building

-This consists of two metal bars tied together with sliding struts and having screw adjustments to enable the gap between the bars to be set at will.
+The final planing form consists of two metal bars tied together with sliding alignment pins and having screw adjustments to enable the gap between the bars to be set at the desired distance.

-Each bar has a 30 deg. chamfer from the vertical axis on the inner side.
-The two chamfers form a groove defining an equilateral triangle of which the lower fictitious corner is situated between the separated bars whilst the upper side of the triangle is situated above the gap and parallel with the top faces of the bars.
+Each bar has a 30 degree. chamfer from the vertical axis on the inner side.
+The two chamfers form a 60 degree groove defining two sides of an equilateral triangle ...(...)

 (...)

-So, as Daniel Brémond advised me, I decided to mill the chamfers myself in my planing forms.
-The process is quite simple although it is time consuming as the form only allows the groove to be gradually channelled out.
-Use a triangular file (medium bastard grained) set in a wooden block (sketch 4.4).
+So, following Daniel Brémond's advice, I decided to mill the chamfers in my planing forms myself.
+The process is quite simple although it is time consuming as the form material ...(...)

 (...)